Skip to main content

 Why are the cameras appearing at a lower FPS than expected?

-• Check that jumbo frames are enabled in the NIC settings of the PC.
+• Check that jumbo frames are enabled in the NIC settings of the PC and on the switch.

 • Check the components of the network meet the Hardware Requirements.